 “I didn’t think it would affect you this much.
 I guess… I am as careless as the owner of this body used to be.
 Not as hurtful, maybe, but I can’t judge properly the effect I’m going to have on innocent people.
 I’m truly sorry, Ainhoa.”

 A chill approaches me from behind, and the hairs on my nape stand up.
 I help the petrified Ainhoa walk towards the hall.
 She’s not built for my world.
 She likely only wanted a stable husband, a nice family, and to grow old among grandchildren, but Asier cheated her out of that.
 Worse, her current family might simply be a replacement.

 I rub Ainhoa’s graceful shoulders.

 “I wanted this to be a surprise, but… I found out I have quite a bit of money in the bank.
 It also happens that when I was trying to piece together this guy’s life through the documents I found on the drawers, I stumbled across your bank account details.
 I’ll give you some thousands.
-I haven’t earned this money to begin with, and I owe you for the psychological damages that this fucker caused you.
+I haven’t earned this money, and I owe you for the psychological damages that this fucker caused you.
 Go on a trip with your family.”

 I open the front door and stop touching Ainhoa.
 She mutters something over her shoulder, then stumbles forward until she reaches her car.
-When she finally gets inside of it and turns on the engine, I almost run towards her to take the keys away from her.
+When she finally gets in it and turns on the engine, I almost run towards her to take the keys away from her.
 In that state she will end up crashing the vehicle.
-But Ainhoa doesn’t have any trouble maneuvering to drive out of this gated community and disappear past the ivy-covered wall.
+But Ainhoa maneuvers gracefully out of this gated community and disappear past the ivy-covered wall.
 Muscle memory, I guess.

 The previously frozen pizza is stale, and tastes suspiciously like cardboard.
 I would have been ashamed of feeding it to such a lovely lady.